Bartlesville Radio » News » PODCAST: US Rep. Josh Brecheen

 Tom Davis

 US Representative Josh Brecheen joined us this week for his monthly podcast.
-The congressman talke extensively about the recent vote on the debt ceiling and the crisis at the southern border.
+The congressman talked extensively about the recent vote on the debt ceiling and the crisis at the southern border.

 Brecheen voted NO on H.R.
 3746, the Biden-McCarthy debt ceiling agreement.
 Brecheen said that more Democrats voted for the Biden-McCarthy agreement than Republicans, and you have to ask why?
 He said the reason was the Democrats were offered earmarks in return for their "yes" votes.
 He call that move "swampdom."